tedtoal/Button_TT/README.md

   btn_uint8Val_right.initButton(lcd, 'R', "TL", 130, 110, 30, 30, ILI9341_BLACK, ILI9341_LIGHTGREY);
 ```

 Above we see that "--" is used for the value of the *zeroString* argument, to show that string instead of "0" for the value 0.
-The *degreeSym* argument is true, which causes a small superscript circle to be displayed after the number, indicating *degrees*.
+The *degreeSym* argument is true, which causes a small superscript circle to be automatically displayed after the number, indicating *degrees*.
 This feature obviates the need for devising a font that contains a degree symbol.

-The *drawButton()* function is called for each function to draw it:
+The *drawButton()* function is called to draw each button:

 ```
   btn_uint8Val.drawButton();